 While our initial plan was to use reels made from wood, this material increased the weight and transport costs for our customer.
 We designed and fabricated some reels from different materials to find a better solution, and ultimately decided on corrugated cardboard.
 The corrugated reels are lightweight, returnable and reusable, which makes them eco-friendly.
 This offered a cost savings that Excel was able to pass on to the customer.

 Initially, we tried an outside vendor to plate the parts after we wound them on the reels.
 We quickly discovered that the nature of the plater’s reel-to-reel process significantly increased the risk of part distortion.
 Instead of sending out the reels of parts for plating, we decided to use pre-plated material to completely avoid this problematic step.
 This resulted in much shorter production time, and totally eliminated the distortion problem.

 Protecting the parts during production and transportation came down to very careful part winding.
-We chose to use a low speed powered take-up reel with touchless sensing.
-We also wound a paper separator between the layers to mitigate the risk of tangling, which could result in distortion and surface abrasion.
+We chose to use a powered take-up reel with touchless sensing.
+We also wound a kraft paper separator between the layers to mitigate the risk of tangling, which could result in distortion and surface abrasion.